gautamrana63/uber-trip-analysis/README.md

 # uber-trip-analysis
+# 📊 Uber Trip Analysis

-A Power BI dashboard that analyzes Uber trip data to uncover patterns in trip volume, peak times, and geographic distribution.
-This report offers key insights for understanding urban mobility trends and optimizing ride services.
+This Power BI report provides an analysis of Uber trip data, helping to uncover patterns, trends, and insights from ride activity.

+---

+## 🧾 File

+- **`uber trip analysis.pbix`**: Power BI report file containing all visuals, data transformations, and dashboards.

+---

+## 📈 Features

+- Trip distribution by date and time
+- Pickup and drop-off heatmaps
+- Peak hours and days analysis
+- Summary KPIs and filters for interactive insights

+---